Login

 Ask Powerful Questions video featuring Will Wise introducing Chapter 3: Openness

 The first part is often the most difficult because it is up to you to transform yourself out of a ‘need to be right’ mindset.
 Setting aside your judgement is tough when hearing ideas that you do not agree with.
-Do you have people in your life that can say, “I can be open-minded as long as they think like me?”
+Do you have people in your life who can say, “I can be open-minded as long as they think like me?”

 Listening to those who think differently than you and being open to their truth is a skill that requires practice.